jncraton/computational-thinking-cpsc2020/lectures/19-file-exceptions.md

 User Selected Files
 -------------------

-- File name need not be hardcoded
+- File name need not be hard-coded
 - Names can be entered by a user
 - This makes proper error handling more important